Eagle County's real estate market remained impressively steady as we wrapped up 2025.

-Eagle County’s real estate market remains impressively steady as we head into the holidays.
-Despite the many national and global uncertainties, local demand and pricing continue to show healthy resilience and in most cases, growth.
-As of October 31, total residential sales volume in Eagle County surpassed $2 billion—up 1.2% year-over-year.
-The average sales price rose to $2.64M, a 7.3% gain, with the average price/square foot at $1,064 countywide.
+Despite the many national and global uncertainties, local demand and pricing continue to exhibit healthy resilience.
+As of December 31, total residential sales volume in Eagle County surpassed $2.5 billion.
+The average residential sales price rose to $2.57M, a 2.7% year-over-year gain, with the average price/square foot landing at $1,047 countywide.

 Low inventory, rising prices and solid demand combine to make this an opportune time to be on the market, should it be time for you to sell.
 This will be especially true over the next couple of months, February and March, as they represent “prime time” in our winter selling season.
 My encouragement would be to buff, polish and fully prepare your property for market, price it appropriately, and then make it as available as possible for Open Houses, previews and showings.
 Following these guidelines, you’ll best position yourself for a sale.